 Hello and thank you for your interest in the Pediatric Residency Program at The University of Oklahoma!
 Please see below for answers to our most frequently asked questions.
 We know it’s a stressful year with all virtual interviews, so hopefully some of these FAQ’s will put you at a little ease.

 When will OU interview residency applicants?
-Tuesdays, late October - late January
+Tuesdays in late October - late January.

 Should I interview early to show "interest" or interview late to "not be forgotten"?
 Schedule interviews at your convenience.
 The timing of an interview has ZERO relevance to our decision making.